A Different Kind of Equilibrium

 I laughed.
 That’s one hell of a marketable skill.
 But he wasn’t wrong.
 Living with illness was what I was good at.

 Adaptability becomes second nature.
 And in many ways, that’s extraordinary.
-The body is protective — if we felt the full force of chronic pain or fatigue all at once, it would overwhelm us.
+The body is protective.
+If we felt the full force of chronic pain or fatigue all at once, it would overwhelm us.
 So it buffers.
 It recalibrates.
 It makes the unbearable livable.

 But adaptation has a price.
 Over time, your “bad days” can sneakily become your regular days.
 Your healthy standard lowers without you noticing.
 What once felt alarming becomes tolerable, and what once felt temporary becomes your new normal.